SovereignCloudStack/csctl/docs/how_to_use_csctl.md

 Therefore, this tool can be used to configure Cluster Stacks and to test them with the Cluster Stack Operator.
 It can also be used to release stable releases of Cluster Stacks that can be published for a broader community.

-## Different modes of csmctl
+## Different modes of csctl

-The csmctl has multiple modes that can be used for different use cases.
+The csctl has multiple modes that can be used for different use cases.

 ### Hash mode